 mysql:metricsservice to 1000 tables on the server.
 Table stats were previously automatically disabled only if there were over 10 000 tables.
 You can still manually disable table stats using

 pmm-admin add mysql --disable-tablestats.
 For more information, see What are common performance considerations?.

 - Improved registration and detection of orphaned setup

-- PID file “” is no longer created on Amazon Linux
+- PID file “” is no longer created on Amazon Linux (requires to re-add

 - Fixed support for MySQL using a timezone different than UTC